mlabs-haskell/gov/gov-docs.md

 - `LastEpochScriptState.epochNumber` must be equal to (`UserStakeDetail.lastEpochClaimed` +1)
 - `BalanceRecord.address` on both records must match `UserStakeDetail.address`
 - `UserStakeDetail.address must validate this transaction`
-- one BalanceRecord must hold a timestamp _prior_ to the `LastEpochScriptState.endTime`, the `BalanceRecord.balanceAfterTx`  field in this UTXO is used as the source of truth for the user's balance at the end of the epoch being claimed.
+- one BalanceRecord must hold a `BalanceRecord.timestamp` _prior_ to the `LastEpochScriptState.endTime`, the `BalanceRecord.balanceAfterTx`  field in this UTXO is used as the source of truth for the user's balance at the end of the epoch being claimed.
-- one BalanceRecord must hold a timestamp _after OR equal to_ `LastEpochScriptState.endTime` _OR this second BalanceRecord can be excluded if and only if the other BalanceRecord has a txOutRef or a datum field `BalanceRecord.originalTxOutRef` matching the `UserStakeDetail.lastBalanceRecord`
+- one BalanceRecord must hold a `BalanceRecord.timestamp` _after OR equal to_ `LastEpochScriptState.endTime` _OR this second BalanceRecord can be excluded if and only if the other BalanceRecord has a txOutRef or a datum field `BalanceRecord.originalTxOutRef` matching the `UserStakeDetail.lastBalanceRecord`
 - amount transferred to user is a value defined by: (`BalanceRecord.balanceAfterTx` / `LastEpochScriptState.stakeTotal`) * `LastEpochScriptState.rewardsTotal`

 inputs: